lml/fine_print/README.md

                             except: :index
 ```

+You should only try to get signatures when you have a user who is logged in
+(FinePrint will raise an exception if you try to get a non-logged in user to sign
+an agreement, as that does not make any sense).
+This normally means that before
+the call to `fine_print_get_signature` you should call whatever `before_filter`
+gets a user to login.

 Just like how rails provides a `skip_before_filter` method to offset `before_filter` calls,
 FinePrint provides a `fine_print_skip_signatures` method.
 This method takes the same
 arguments as, and can be called either before or after, `fine_print_get_signatures`.